 - Contrary to the common belief of being a mere vegetable, this plant has bell-shaped exotic flowers that range from yellow to light greenish dioecious flowers.

-- In Australia , the invasion of asparagus has already resulted to the decline of the number of native plant species.
-Hence, several modes for biocontrol has already been targeted.
+- In Australia, the invasion of asparagus has already resulted in the decline of the number of native plant species.
+Hence, several modes for biocontrol have already been targeted.

 - The word “asparagus” literally means “sprout” or “shoot” in Greek.
-This is f course related to the fact that asparagus is an edible shoot that grow on rhizomes in the soil.
+This is related to the fact that asparagus is an edible shoot that grows on rhizomes in the soil.

 18. Spotted Knapweed (Centaurea Maculosa)